VhRvo/plfa.github.io/src/plfa/part1/Decidable.lagda.md

   ¬One⟨⟩ : ¬ One ⟨⟩
   ¬One⟨⟩ ()

+  Can⟨⟩ : Can ⟨⟩
+  Can⟨⟩  =  zero

   One¬O : {b : Bin} → ¬ One b → ¬ (One (b O))
   One¬O ¬One (One O)  =  ¬One One

   One¬OI : {b : Bin} → ¬ One (b O) → ¬ (One ((b O) I))
   One¬OI ¬One (One I)  =  ¬One One

-  -- Important: strengthen the restriction on the premise to loose the restriction on the conclusion One¬II : {b : Bin} → ¬ One (b I) → ¬ (One ((b I) I)) One¬II ¬One (One I)  =  ¬One One
+  -- It is important to strengthen the restriction on the premise -- in order to subsequently loosen the restriction on the conclusion.

-  -- One¬I : {b : Bin} → ¬ One b → One (b I) ⊎ ¬ (One (b I))
+  One¬II : {b : Bin} → ¬ One (b I) → ¬ (One ((b I) I))
+  One¬II ¬One (One I)  =  ¬One One

   One¬I : {b : Bin} → ¬ One b → Dec (One (b I))
   One¬I {⟨⟩}  _     =  yes one
   One¬I {b O} ¬One  =  no  (One¬OI ¬One)